Macrometacorp/docs/docs/c8ql/tutorial/match-and-filter.md

 ]
 ```

-This could equally be written with a boolean `AND` operator as:
+You can get the same results with a boolean `AND` operator:

 ```js
 FOR c IN Characters